Rugby League today on TV

 TELEVISED TEAMS

-Currently, of rugby league there are 6 live televised events of 1 different competitions and 2 TV channels will broadcast each of them.
-The next event that you will be able to enjoy will be the Wigan Warriors - Leeds Rhinos which will be played next 19 September 2025 at 21:00 and will be televised by Sky Sports, Sky Sports+ Plus .
+Currently, there are 4 live televised events of 2 different competitions and 2 TV channels will broadcast each of them.
+We emphasize that 3 are televised in open .
+The next event that you can enjoy will be the Papúa Nueva Guinea - Cook Islands which will be played next 18 October 2025 at 05:00 and will be televised by Sky Sports Mix .

 The Rugby League was born as an independent modality in 1895, after the division generated within the world of rugby.
 The main cause of contention was the possibility of awarding financial compensation to players for the time they spent playing this sport instead of working.
 22 clubs decided to form the Northern Rugby Football Union and leave the Rugby Union.